pulseq/tutorials/01_from_FID_to_PRESS/README.md

 ## How to follow

-We strongly recommend using a text compate tool like *meld* (see this [Wikipedia page](https://en.wikipedia.org/wiki/Meld_(software)) and conpare sequences from subsequent steps to visualithe the respective steps.
+We strongly recommend using a text compate tool like *meld* (see this [Wikipedia page](https://en.wikipedia.org/wiki/Meld_(software)) and compare sequences from subsequent steps to visualithe the respective steps.

 ## Further links